Easy oven-baked onions are wonderfully flavorful, creamy and cheesy. They make a wonderful side dish to meats and poultry.

 These creamy baked onions are just wonderful.
 Baking them in the oven with heavy cream and Parmesan makes them tender, creamy, and very flavorful.

-Baked onions are creamy and mild
+Cooked onions are creamy and mild

 I don’t know about you, but I really dislike raw onions.
 I find their pungent, sharp flavor to be quite offensive.